 Difference Between Penetration Testing and Vulnerability Assessment

 Vulnerability assessments will always be cheaper than pen tests due to their nature.
-However, one thing that is important to note is that if you hire a provider to perform only vulnerability assessments, it may not be enough.
+However, it is important to note that hiring a provider to perform only vulnerability assessments may not be enough if you hire a provider.
 A Vulnerability Assessment is just the first step in securing your infrastructure.

-If a security hole is found during one of these tests and isn’t immediately closed out, it can easily lead to another potential security breach down the road.
-Penetration testing should always be performed in conjunction with, or after the vulnerability assessment has been performed.
+If a security hole is found during one of these tests and isn’t immediately closed out, it can easily lead to another potential security breach.
+Penetration testing should always be performed before or after the vulnerability assessment.

 Can You Have a Pen Test Without Breaking Any Rules?

-Technically no. To perform a pen test you must have authorization from someone in your organization.
-This can be as simple as asking a technology professional to authorise an email giving permission for the testing, or it can be more complex depending on the location of the organization.
+Technically no. To perform a pen test, you must have authorization from someone in your organization.
+This can be as simple as asking a technology professional to authorize an email giving permission for the testing, or it can be more complex depending on the organization’s location.

 It’s important to note that if you have a CISO in your security environment, they are most likely responsible for authorizing the pen test.
-If this is not the case then it’s important to educate yourself on who has authority over pen testing and how to go about obtaining their permission to conduct the test.
+If this is not the case, it’s important to educate yourself on who has authority over pen testing and how to obtain their permission to conduct the test.

 Once discovered and documented, the security provider will notify you of any new or existing vulnerabilities in your environment that have been found during their assessment.
-This step is very important as if left un-fixed these vulnerabilities may lead to further compromise of your network and valuable data.
+This step is very important as if left un-fixed, these vulnerabilities may further compromise your network and valuable data.

-The provider will then provide a detailed report on all of the vulnerabilities they have found, as well as potential ways to close holes where possible.
+The provider will then provide a detailed report on all of the vulnerabilities they have found and potential ways to close holes where possible.
 They may also recommend additional testing or assessment be done depending on the findings listed in their report.

 Penetration Testing Tools or Toolkit

-There are a number of pen testing tools available on the internet which can be downloaded freely and they help you to find out vulnerabilities easily without having any technical knowledge about them.
+There are a number of pen testing tools available on the internet that can be downloaded freely and help you find vulnerabilities easily without having any technical knowledge about them.

-Aircrack: It is another free tool that can be used for performing various attacks on the wireless network.
+Aircrack: It is another free tool that can be used to perform various attacks on the wireless network.
 Aircrack-ng is useful in monitoring wireless networks and collecting information about the access points through which wireless networks are being hosted.

-Kali Linux: It is one such very popular software that is considered to be an ultimate hacking toolkit.
-An attacker can use various tools which come with Kali Linux for performing attacks on computers and network systems.
+Kali Linux: It is one such very popular software considered an ultimate hacking toolkit.
+An attacker can use various tools with Kali Linux to perform attacks on computers and network systems.

-Metasploit: A testing framework that helps in developing and executing exploit codes through which attackers can access the system.
+Metasploit: A testing framework that helps develop and execute exploit codes for attackers to access the system.

-Nessus: It is a network vulnerability scanner that performs comprehensive scans of a computer or network to identify vulnerabilities in its security and firewall settings.
-Security experts also use it for verifying whether the remote employees have proper permission to access the critical data and information from outside.
+Nessus: A network vulnerability scanner performs comprehensive scans of a computer or network to identify vulnerabilities in its security and firewall settings.
+Security experts also use it to verify whether the remote employees have proper permission to access critical data and information from outside.